AlexCSalinas/dailyNasaPic/README.md

 - Automation scripts
 - Git operations from within workflows
 - Working with external APIs
-- *Most importantly, it shows how green boxes really don't mean much in terms of skills.*

 ## How it works
 The GitHub Action workflow: